gjlbeckers-uu/aglcheck/README.rst

 ------------------
 This is beta software.
 It does what it was initially was designed for, and should also be usable for other applications.
-The lack of formal documentation is the biggest hurdle, but see below.
-Contributions in any form are very welcome.
+The lack of formal documentation is the biggest hurdle, but there is a tutorial jupyter notebook that should be sufficient as an example of how to use aglcheck.

+A testing framework is in place and test cases for the most important algorithms are included.
+To run the test, use 'aglcheck.test()'.

 The 0.1.x series is intended to remain compatible with the the jupyter notebook that produces the supplementary information.
 The 0.2.x series should be refactored so that functions and classes are more logically named and organized for general use.

+Contributions in any form are very welcome.

 Documentation
 -------------